spacetelescope/jwst/docs/jwst/extract_1d/description.rst

         wave = spectrum.spec_table["WAVELENGTH"]
         flux = spectrum.spec_table["FLUX"]

-In the case of MIRI MRS data, the output is a ``MRSMultiSpecModel``.
-This model has the same structure as a ``MultiSpecModel``, except that there are three additional columns in the output table:  RF_FLUX, RF_SURF_BRIGHT, and RF_BACKGROUND.
+In the case of MIRI MRS data, the output is a `~stdatamodels.jwst.datamodels.MRSMultiSpecModel`.
+This model has the same structure as a `~stdatamodels.jwst.datamodels.MultiSpecModel`, except that there are three additional columns in the output table: RF_FLUX, RF_SURF_BRIGHT, and RF_BACKGROUND.
 For more details on the MIRI MRS extracted data see :ref:`MIRI-MRS-1D-residual-fringe`.

 For NIRCam, MIRI, and NIRISS WFSS data, hundreds to thousands of spectra from different sources may be extracted.
-For those modes, the output is a ``WFSSMultiSpecModel``.
+For those modes, the output is a `~stdatamodels.jwst.datamodels.WFSSMultiSpecModel`.
 The data in this model is stored in the ``spec`` attribute, such that one spectral table is created for each exposure for each spectral order in the input data.
 Each extension of the output FITS file thus represents one exposure/spectral order combination.
 The extension metadata contains a unique exposure ID (FITS keyword EXPGRPID) for each extension, which combines exposure grouping metadata, the exposure number, and the spectral order.
-The spectral tables for this model contain the same columns as the ``MultiSpecModel``, but each row in the table contains the full spectrum for a single source and order.
+The spectral tables for this model contain the same columns as the `~stdatamodels.jwst.datamodels.MultiSpecModel`, but each row in the table contains the full spectrum for a single source and order.
 The spectral columns are 2D: each row is a 1D vector containing all data points for the spectrum.
 In addition, the spectral tables for this model have extra 1D columns to contain the metadata for the spectrum in each row.
 These metadata fields include:
 SOURCE_ID, N_ALONGDISP, SOURCE_TYPE, SOURCE_XPOS, SOURCE_YPOS, SOURCE_RA, SOURCE_DEC,
-EXTRACT2D_XSTART, EXTRACT2D_YSTART.
+EXTRACT2D_XSTART, and EXTRACT2D_YSTART.

 Note that the vector columns have the same length for all the sources in the table, meaning that the number of elements in the table rows is set by the spectrum with the most data points.